-Strength training is one of the most research-based and powerful tools available to us to increase longevity, improve performance, reduce injury risk, alter body composition, and improve overall health, However, strength training is often misunderstood or not implemented properly.
+Strength training is one of the most research-based and powerful tools available to us to increase longevity, improve performance, reduce injury risk, alter body composition, and improve overall health, However, it is often misunderstood or not implemented properly.
 It can be intimidating, or cause pain if not done properly.
-This is the first in a series of posts that will attempt to dispel some common myths or areas of confusion.
+This post hopes to clear up some confusion about strength training.

 We filmed a Facebook Live video summing up the main points — if you prefer video/audio, check it out!
 Otherwise, read on.